openedx-unsupported/devstack/docs/devstack_faq.rst

   automatically on a regular basis.
 See `building images for devstack`_ for more information.
-* You can update your requirements files as appropriate and then build your own updated image for the service as described above, tagging it such that ``docker-compose`` will use it instead of the last image you downloaded.
+* You can update your requirements files as appropriate and then build your own updated image for the service as described above, tagging it such that ``docker compose`` will use it instead of the last image you downloaded.
   (Alternatively, you can temporarily edit ``docker-compose.yml`` to replace the ``image`` entry for that service with the ID of your new image.)
 You should be sure to modify the variable override for the version of the